SimonVT/schematic/README.md

 ```

-Then create a database that uses this column
+Then create a database that uses this column class

 ```java
 @Database(version = NotesDatabase.VERSION)